openshift/windows-machine-config-operator/docs/vsphere_ci/README.md

 The provided [autounattend.xml](scripts/autounattend.xml)
 - Installs VMWare tools
-- Runs powershell.ps1 script which configures SSH.
-This is different from [powershell script](../powershell.ps1) we have earlier as it copies the file from floppy disk instead of copying from C drive
+- Runs `install-openssh.ps1` script which installs and configures OpenSSH Server
-- Runs install-docker.ps1 which installs docker
+- Runs `install-docker.ps1` script which installs Docker

 This autounattend script is different from the [autounattend script](../unattend.xml) as this script does Windows OS installation as well.